CorentinTh/pld-comp/README.md

 #### Visitors

 For each of our grammars entries we generate a visitor in C++ that will be used for syntaxe validation and assembly conversion.
+You can find our visitors in file `CompVisitor.cpp`.

 We also use a AST tree to process arithmetics.